 Positioning systems can be broadly categorized based on their kinematic architecture, typically serial or parallel, as exemplified by the 3-Degree-of-Freedom (DoF) platforms in Figure 1.11.
-Serial kinematics (Figure 1.11a) utilizes stacked stages where each degree of freedom is controlled by a dedicated actuator.
-This configuration offers great mobility, but positioning errors (e.g., guiding inaccuracies, thermal expansion) accumulate through the stack, compromising overall accuracy.
+Stacked stages, representing serial kinematics (Figure 1.11a), offer decoupled control for each DoF and generally provide larger ranges of motion.
+However, positioning errors (e.g., guiding inaccuracies, thermal expansion) accumulate through the stack, compromising overall accuracy.
 Similarly, the overall dynamic performance (stiffness, resonant frequencies) is limited by the softest component in the stack, often resulting in poor dynamic behavior when many stages are combined.